 documented a bug occurring when LINE or MACRO constructs appear within a IF ...
 ELSEIF ...
 ELSE or a WHILE construct.
-This bug will not be fixed now.
+This bug will not be fixed now fixed a documented feature of SURVEY where the first KSL component of thin MULTIPOLE elements, representing a vertical angle for a thin dipole, was not taken into account.
+Both KNL and KSL are now properly taken into account.
+Another change was to make SURVEY take into account the RFMULTIPOLE elements in the same way that it treats MULTIPOLE elements.